moneyadviceservice/mhpd-backend-retrieved-pensions-service/README.Github.md

     dotnet restore
     ```

 3. **Configure Application Settings**: Update the local.settings.json file with your configuration settings.
-Here�s an example structure based on the current requirements:
+Here's an example structure based on the current requirements:
 ```bash
 {
   "IsEncrypted": false,